QIICR/SlicerGCPSetup/README.md

 * Add instructions for setting up TLS / HTTP (e.g. with [letsencrypt.org](https://letsencrypt.org/)
 * Add instructions for setting up reverse proxy with OAuth
 * Add a window manager and other utilities to the X environment, (e.g. with [OpenBox](http://openbox.org), as is [done here](https://github.com/pieper/SlicerDockers/tree/master/x11))
-  * running `sudo apt-get install openbox && openbox-session` in the terminal window is one way to start.
-A lot of things won't work out of the box but you can configure the files in `/opt/xdg/openbox`.
-Also you can access the NVidia X server settings to change the screen resolution.
+  * running `sudo apt-get install -y openbox && openbox-session` in the terminal window is one way to start.
+A lot of things won't work out of the box but you can configure the files in `/etc/xdg/openbox`.
+(E.g. edit /etc/xdg/openbox/menu.xml and change the `<execute>` section to `xterm`.
+  * Also you can access the NVidia X server settings to change the screen resolution.
 * Describe other VNC options
 * Come up with similar instructions for AWS and Azure (and other computer rental providers).
 * Consider setting up a multi-user system with multiple logins to be used in 'time sharing' for collaboration and resource sharing.